Updated December 9, 2020 by Sanusi Umar MD

-The rich moisturizing properties of shea butter are due to its high fatty acid content which includes stearic and oleic acids along with palmitic, linoleic, and arachidic acids (1).
+The rich moisturizing properties of shea butter are due to its high fatty acid content, including stearic and oleic acids and palmitic, linoleic, and arachidic acids (1).
 This makes it an optimal topically applied moisturizer for preventing water loss and even breakage.
 One study helps shed light on why this is the case.

 The Research on Benefits of Shea Butter for the Hair

 The research experiment used an oil extract of Synsepalum dulicificum (Miracle Fruit) to see if it could be used as an effective treatment for hair breakage in a group of women ages 19-63 (2).

 Miracle Fruit oil has high fatty acid content, closely comparable to shea butter.
-Researchers found that due to this property, the oil managed to significantly improve the condition of the participants’ hair.
-They concluded that the fatty acids not only coated the shafts but also penetrated the strands, helping to fortify them.
+Researchers found that the oil managed to improve the participants’ hair condition significantly due to this property.
+They concluded that the fatty acids coated the shafts and penetrated the strands, helping to fortify them.

 These findings seem to support the perspective of celebrity hairstylist, Mark Townsend who explains that the benefits of hair oils lie in “the fatty acids which replace the lipids in your hair when it starts to get really fine.”